 If we accept a rough estimate of one million cicadas per acre… should that be surprising?
 How many ants are there per acre?
 How many mayflies?
 How many fruit flies?
 Insects often come in large numbers.
 What’s special about Magicicada is not the large numbers per se, but the periodicity– the predictable, synchronous emergence of large numbers of adults and their near-total absence in the years between (see the “straggler” page for more information).

 The state of Delaware is roughly 1.5 million acres in size.
 If we accept an estimate of a million cicadas per acre and if the total combined area of a periodical cicada emergence is roughly the size of Delaware, then more than a trillion cicadas will be involved.
-For 2024, since cicadas will emerge from Maryland to Oklahoma, Illinois to Alabama, clearly, trillions of adult cicadas will be present– but not all in the same place at the same time.
+For 2024, since cicadas emerged from Maryland to Oklahoma, Illinois to Alabama, clearly, trillions of adult cicadas were present– but not all in the same place at the same time.

 Yes… but they always have been.
 It’s complicated…